In-Person Education Programming

 What should I bring to class?

-For longer classes you may want to pack a small snack.
 Please note: to ensure the safety of all of our students, we have a strict no-nut policy for both peanuts and tree-nuts (including hazelnut products such as Nutella) and products that “may contain” peanuts and tree-nuts.

-How do you ensure child safety?
+In addition to COVID-19 precautions, how do you ensure child safety?

 There is nothing more important to us than the well-being of the young people we serve.
 In support of that priority, over the last 33 years we have created a comprehensive set of practices designed to keep children safe.
 Those practices have worked for our young actors and for all of our organization’s participants; they continue to be a centerpiece of our culture and our day-to-day activities.
 This is an area where we will never say “enough” but will instead strive to be better today than we were yesterday and even better tomorrow.
 Among the key elements of our protections: